hashgraph/hedera-mirror-node/docs/operations.md

         entrypoint: ["echo", "PostgreSQL db is disabled"]
     ```

-    Start up a TimescaleDB service:
+    Start up the TimescaleDB service:
     ```shell script
     $ docker-compose up tsdb
     ```

-    Note: If the new db is running on the same server node as the original db, then the port must be updated to something other than 5432.
+    Note: If the new db is running on the same server node as the original PostgeSQL db, then the port must be updated to something other than 5432.
     The `tsdb` port can be updated to a different port e.g. 6432 as follows:
     ```yaml
     ...